mvolkmann/blog/src/swift/Concurrency.md

 ## Queues and Threads

-Tasks represent a body of work to be performed.
+Tasks (also referred to as "work items") represent a body of work to be performed.
 To schedule the work, a task is added to a queue in either a blocking fashion (runs synchronously) or a non-blocking fashion (runs asynchronously).